-This is the wallet they deduct their commision from, which means your first RM100 earned will be commission-free.
+This is the wallet they deduct their commission from, which means your first RM100 earned will be commission-free.

 How much money can I make?

 FaresFor both apps, drivers can earn about RM30 per hour of the ride (fare amount, cost and commission not included).
-To reach RM100, most drivers need to drive for 3-4 hours.
-A part-time driver who drives 2 to3 hours per day or less than 20 hours per week can collect up to RM2,000 fare per month.
+To reach RM100, most drivers need to drive for 3 to 4 hours.
+A part-time driver who drives 2 to 3 hours per day or less than 20 hours per week can collect up to RM2,000 fare per month.